joelmoxley/founder-playbook/V. Tech + Product/04 - IP - Licensing/02 - Content - University + Government Licensing Overview/md/01 - ARPAE University - Licensing 101.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This introduction to licensing from ARPA-E University takes entrepreneurs through the basics licensing your technology to an external party.
+This introduction to licensing from ARPA-E University takes entrepreneurs through the basics licensing your technology to an external party.

 Credit: [Karina Edmonds, PhD](https://energy.gov/contributors/karina-edmonds)